 FREE

 Mark the brand-new Camden Revolutionary War Visitor Center as not just a great road trip exit but also a destination for day trips.
-This brand new facility features educational displays that teach families about the history of Camden and South Carolina’s role in the American Revolution starting with its Native American settlements through the end of the American Revolution.
+This brand-new facility features educational displays that teach families about the history of Camden and South Carolina’s role in the American Revolution starting with its Native American settlements through the end of the American Revolution.

 One thing we appreciated about the display was its nuanced history featuring multiple perspectives and critical thinking questions to spur great discussions with your kids.
 Life-like statues and exhibits created a special atmosphere.

-The Historic Camden Revolutionary War Site Broad Street Campus
+Historic Camden Revolutionary War Site Broad Street

-Right next to the Revolutionary War Visitors Center, you can explore colonial backcountry reconstructed buildings along over 100 acres at the Historic Camden Revolutionary War Site.
-We even found a blacksmith who made a nail for our kids.
-You can choose to either take a guided tour (approximately $8-10/person) or a self-guided tour ($4-5) of the grounds and buildings.
-The Kershaw-Cornwallis home (a 1970s replica of the original home of Camden’s founder) is only open to the public for the guided tours.
+You can choose to either take a guided tour (approximately $20/person) or a self-guided tour ($10) of the grounds and buildings.
+The Kershaw-Cornwallis home (a 1970s replica of the original home of Camden’s founder) is only open to the public for guided tours.

 Each 2nd Saturday, the grounds also feature living history demonstrations.
 Field trips are available upon request.